twosixlabs/armory/docs/metrics.md

 ```

 Armory performs all built-in metric operations as batches, not as individual elements, so using the `elementwise` decorators will also produce a batchwise version of it that loops through the individual elements and provides a batchwise result.
-NOTE: when armory uses `get`, it will
+NOTE: when armory uses `get`, it will get the batchwise version of a metric.

 Once annotated, these will also be `.`-addressable using their respective namespaces.
 In the above example, you can get at `my_accuracy_metric` via the `metrics.task.element` namespace: